apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/spring-boot-starter/mix.en.md

 weight = 6
 +++

-The superposition between rules in mixed configuration is associated by data source name and table name.

 If the previous rule is data source oriented aggregation, the next rule needs to use the aggregated logical data source name configured by the previous rule when configuring the data source;
 Similarly, if the previous rule is table oriented aggregation, the next rule needs to use the aggregated logical table name configured by the previous rule when configuring the table.